-Administered by the State Highway Administration (SHA), this program matches federal funds with local funds or in-kind contributions to implement trail projects.
-Projects can be sponsored by a county or municipal government, a private non-profit agency, a community group or an individual (non-governmental agencies must secure an appropriate government agency as a co-sponsor).
+Administered by the Maryland Department of Transportation State Highway Administration (MDOT SHA), this program is a reimbursable grant program that matches federal funds with local funds or in-kind contributions to implement trail projects.
+Projects can be sponsored by a county, a municipal government, or a non-profit agency (non-governmental agencies must secure an appropriate government agency as a co-sponsor).

-Federal funds administered by the State Highway Administration are available for up to 80% of the project cost, matched by at least 20% funding from the project sponsor.
-Matching funds must be committed and documented in the local jurisdiction's budget.
-A Memorandum of Understanding outlining funding and project implementation responsibilities will be prepared by SHA and signed by all parties before the project funds are released.
+Federal funds administered by the MDOT SHA are available for up to 80% of the project cost, matched by at least 20% funding from the project sponsor.
+For a list of eligible and ineligible expenses and match, see the Recreational Trails Manual.
+A Memorandum of Understanding outlining funding and project implementation responsibilities must be prepared by MDOT SHA and signed by all parties before the project funds are released.

-- maintenance and restoration of existing recreational trail
+- Maintenance and restoration of an existing recreational trail

-- development and rehabilitation of trailside facilities and trail linkages
+- Development and rehabilitation of trailside and trailhead facilities and trail linkages

-- provide improvements to a trail in order to benefit or mitigate impacts to the natural environment
+- Improve a trail to benefit or mitigate impacts to the natural environment

-- will be accomplished with youth conservation or service groups to perform construction and maintenance
+- Will be accomplished with volunteer youth conservation or service groups to perform construction and maintenance

-Potential project sponsors must submit an application, which is screened then forwarded to the Recreational Trails Advisory Committee for review.
-The recommendation of the Technical Committee and the proposal are forwarded to the Director of the Office of Environmental Design for approval, partial approval or rejection.
-The project sponsor must receive written notification from SHA before the project can proceed.
+Submit an application, which will be screened and then forwarded to the Recreational Trails Advisory Committee.
+The recommendation of the Technical Committee and the proposal are forwarded to the Director of the MDOT SHA’s Office of Planning and Preliminary Engineering (OPPE) for approval, partial approval or rejection.
+The project sponsor must receive written notification from MDOT SHA before the project can proceed.